IEC-NMIMS/iec-nmims.github.io/README.md

 ## Instructions

 -   Clone the repository.
--   Open it in VSCode
+-   Open it in VSCode or an IDE of your choice
 -   Open a new terminal.
 -   Give the following commands:
     -   npm install (only for the first time)